 Becoming true digital companions for everyday life

 Since the acquisition of the Mappy Group a year ago, the two groups have accelerated their MaaS strategy.
 Indeed, as Hiba Farès, Director of Customer Experience, Services and Marketing at the RATP Group, points out, the group is aware that it has “been in the MaaS and integrated mobility services battle for more than a year now”.
 To keep their leadership position, it is essential to quickly integrate new services on their respective platforms.
 Totally multimodal, today Bonjour RATP allows you to book your Marcel VTC, a TIER scooter, and from 2022, Lime self-service scooters and bikes!
 Mappy also offers multimodality, with the location of Zenpark parking lots and Dott and TIER scooters.
+To discover how to launch an effective multimodal MaaS solution in a territory, feel free to discover our latest ebook.
+To go further, download for free our in-depth analysis of 10 biggest MaaS applications and discover how they cover all the mobility needs of their users.

 Not just B2C, an RATP offer for local authorities